Relintai/pandemonium_engine_docs/tutorials/first_2d_game/index.md

 ==================

-In this step-by-step tutorial series, you will create your first complete 2D game with Godot.
+In this step-by-step tutorial series, you will create your first complete 2D game with Pandemonium.
 By the end of the series, you will have a simple yet complete game of your own, like the image below.

 |image0|

-You will learn how the Godot editor works, how to structure a project, and build a 2D game.
+You will learn how the Pandemonium editor works, how to structure a project, and build a 2D game.

 Note:
- This project is an introduction to the Godot engine.
+ This project is an introduction to the Pandemonium engine.
 It assumes that
           you have some programming experience already.
 If you're new to programming entirely, you should start here: `doc_scripting`.